dymmond/edgy/docs/queries/queries.md

 ### Distinct

-Applies the SQL `DISTINCT ON` on a table.
+Applies the SQL `DISTINCT ON` on a table if it has arguments otherwise a plain `DISTINCT`.

 ```python
 users = await User.query.distinct("email")